 Problems might also arise if a user presses a key too quickly for the DTMF to be interpreted.

-VoIP phones systems sometimes run into DTMF issues because the system uses non-standard DTMF tones by default.
+SIP INFO DTMF, and in-band DTMF are not supported by <Gather>.
+These methods may be the default DTMF setting for some VoIP phones systems.
 These problems can usually be resolved by altering the settings on the VoIP system itself.
 If a VoIP system provides multiple DTMF options, try testing each of these options to see which one works the best.